-Next race Dec, 15th at FDMS Florida Dirt Motor Speedway Land O' Lakes, Florida
+Next race 1/19 FDCS at Florida Dirt Motor Speedway, Land O' Lakes Florida

 She wasn’t feeling well for weeks, but we couldn’t figure out what was wrong.
 After several trips to the doctor we ruled out the flu, strep, UTI, mono, ear infection, bronchitis and pretty much everything else.
 No one checked her Blood for diabetes no test done for AC1.
 An A1C test is a blood test that reflects your average blood glucose levels over the past 3 months.
 The A1C test is sometimes called the hemoglobin A1C, HbA1c, glycated hemoglobin, or glycohemoglobin test. ...
 The higher the percentage, the higher your blood glucose levels have been.